-filter prevents The low-pass most unintentional commands, but increases the time between intentional directional change by the user and a resulting corresponding command.
+filter prevents Safe, but slow and The low-pass most unintentional commands, but increases the time between expensive an intentional directional change by the user and a resulting corresponding command.
 The use of these weighted values needs floating point calculation, which is less suited for a micro-controller.
 Since an exact value is not necessary, the value could be changed into an integer by multiplying an according factor and rounding.
 By choosing this factor, an efficient weighting may be implemented with bit-shifting or using the integrated hardware multiplier of the MSP430.